jflamy/owlcms4/docs/Records.md

 Notes:

+- IMPORTANT:
+  -  Normally the AgeGroup column should match the age groups in your competition.
+When they do, this means that the athlete must be eligible in that age group to break the record.
+For example, if a record is marked M35, the athlete must eligible as M35 -- a 35 year-old senior could for example be ineligible because he is not a member of his Masters federation, and he would not be shown as attempting the record.
+  -  **BUT** If you have "Absolute" records that are accessible to all categories, or other records for which the eligibility requirements don't match, just use another name for the age group.
+For example, "Absolute", "Juvenile", etc.  Then the age group eligibility will not be checked, only the actual and bodyweight criteria listed on the record.

+-  Ages are inclusive.
+Masters 35 is athletes between 35 and 39
+-  The lower bound of the bodyweight category is excluded.
+45 to 49 means greater than 45 and lower or equal to 49.
--  The lower bound for bodyweights is the top of the previous category, and the heavyweight category is given with a > (`>109` for example).
+-  The upperbound of the heavyweight categories is written with a `>`.
+So the SR heavyweights are written as bwlow 109 bwcat >109
-- You can translate the RecordName and AgeGroup columns.
-They are used for display only.
+- You can translate the RecordName column, it is used only for display
+-  -

 -  The `Lift` column relies on the first letter being S C or T to distinguish the lift types
 -  Columns `K` and after are not currently displayed, but are very useful when updating the files, and for human readers.

 ### Updating Records